How Great Push Notifications Boost Hyper Casual Games

 Up the ante on your in-app ads by including rewarded videos.
-In addition to generating ad revenue, these include an incentive for users to watch them.
+In addition to generating ad revenue, rewarded ads create an incentive for users to watch them.
 These rewards can include bonus points, in-game currency, extra lives, and so on.
 It not only generates more revenue for the app due to increased impressions, but it’s good for the player as well, resulting in longer session length and higher retention rates.

 How Can You Boost Engagement for a Hyper-Casual Game?

-As we can see, hyper-casual games are easy and addictive to play, so they don’t really have a user engagement problem.
+As we can see, hyper-casual games are easy and addictive to play, so user engagement as well as retention rate tend to be organically high.
 And their ad revenue model is so effective for them that other industries are taking note and trying to imitate it.
-Retention rates for hyper-casual games tend to be high.
 However, the number of ads per minute shown can have an adverse effect on user retention.
 According to Adjust data, showing 4+ ads per gaming session can drive user retention down to less than 20%.

-If you would like to read more about push notifications, and how they can boost engagement in other types of F2P games, read our blog post: Top LiveOps Strategies for Free-To-Play Mobile Games.
+If you would like to read more about push notifications, and how they can boost engagement in F2P games, read our blog post: Top LiveOps Strategies for Free-To-Play Mobile Games.

 Or for a one-on-one consultation, get in touch with one of our experts.